 The City of Saco contracts with Eco-Maine in Portland for trash disposal.
 Therefore, there is no place in Saco that additional trash can be disposed of.
 A lot of times, trash carts become overfilled with items that are not meant for your curbside cart.
 The only items meant for your curbside collection are bags of kitchen trash.
 If you are cleaning out your basement or attic and bagged your items, those can be brought to the transfer station.
 If you have overflow kitchen/food waste bags, you can wait until your next week's collection or pay a $5.00 per bag fee at the Public Works Dept to use our personal dumpster.
 We have a 2 bag limit per household at a time.
 DO NOT USE BROWN OR BLUE CARTS FOR TRASH!
 This method becomes very costly to the City.
 By using recycling carts for trash, you are contaminating the full truck of recycling, and we will be fined for this.

 The City will allow for TWO (2) Extra bags next to your cart the FIRST collection day after Thanksgiving and Christmas ONLY.
-Please do not place bags on top as the cart as this may result in your entire cart not being collected.
+Please do not place bags on top of the carts, as this may result in your entire cart not being collected.
 The automatic arm can not lift a cart with bags or any other type of debris not in the container securely.

 Cans, bottles, newsprint, cardboard and most plastics are recycled using the BROWN cart.
 More information on this can be found on our recycling page.
 Excess recyclables that don't fit in the cart can be brought to the city's transfer station on Foss Road (as of October 15, 2013), or deposited in the "silver bullet" container located at the Public Works Dept on North St.

 BULK CARDBOARD Here are options for bulk cardboard from commercial operations.